Table of Contents

 Thermal Pollution:

-A temperature rises in the environment that disturbs life is called thermal pollution.
+A temperature rise in the environment that disturbs life is called thermal pollution.
 Thermal pollution upsets the balance of life and endangers the survival of many species.

 Air pollutants:

 Air pollutants are unwanted and harmful.
-Natural processes such as volcanic eruptions, forest fires and dust storms add pollutant to the air.
+Natural processes such as volcanic eruptions, forest fires, and dust storms add pollutants to the air.
 These pollutants, rarely build up to harmful levels.
-On the other hand, the burning of fuel and solid wastes in homes, automobiles and factories releases a harmful amount of air pollutants.
+On the other hand, the burning of fuel and solid wastes in homes, automobiles, and factories releases a harmful amount of air pollutants.

 The pollution produced by power plants and fission plants: